blakegarretson/essentials/main.md

 ### Honorable Mentions

 - [Tabby](https://tabby.sh/) is a ridiculously customizable terminal app that handles essentially any local shell as well as serial and SSH connections.
-I’ve run into some bugs that keep me from using this exclusively, but I could see this being someone’s first choice due to endless customization and a beautiful interface.
+I could see this being someone’s first choice due to endless customization and a beautiful interface.
 - [Warp](https://www.warp.dev/) is a modern terminal app that has some cool innovations in a space that has not changed much over the years.
 While I can setup a very capable shell and prompt with something like zsh, Warp takes care of all the hassle and the out-of-the-box experience includes smart command completion, customized prompts with git integration, and AI plain language processing.
 I am watching this project with optimistic curiosity.

 ## Clipboard Manager